gamma-opt/ShelfSpaceAllocation.jl/docs/src/plotting.md

 # Plotting
-This section explains how to interpret the results of the optimization model.
+This section illustrates the results of the optimization model using visualizations implemented with `Plots.jl`.

 ## Planogram
 ![](figures/results/planogram.svg)